luqmannn/mywebsite/content/tutorial/setting-up-fedora-for-gaming.md

 - Open Steam > Settings > Steam Play > **Enable Steam Play** for all and supported titles.

 ### Install ProtonUp-Qt to use ProtonGE (custom version of Proton)
+Proton is a tool for use with the Steam client which allows games which are exclusive to Windows to run on the Linux operating system.
+It is based on WINE, which is a cross compatability layer that allows Windows program to interface with Linux.
+The difference between ProtonGE and Valve's Proton is it provides many things that Valve's Proton does not including:
+- Nvidia CUDA support for PhysX and NVAPI.
+- Various upstream WINE patches backported.
+- Various upstream WINE patches backported

+You can read all of the details in [here](https://github.com/GloriousEggroll/proton-ge-custom)
 ```{sh}
 flatpak install flathub net.davidotek.pupgui2
 ```